avinashbabudonthu/java/gremlin/commands.md

 ```
 g.V().as("a").out().as("b").out().as("c").select("a", "b", "c")
 ```
-* order by label ascending order
+* order by label descending order
 ```
 gremlin> g.V().order().by(label, desc).valueMap(true)
 ==>[id:3,label:software,name:[lop],lang:[java]]